pschou/aws-s3-proxy/README.md

 2023/09/20 14:37:14 Listening for HTTP connections on :8080
 ```

-Running using a docker-compose file:
+## Running using a docker-compose file

+See the example docker-compose file in the git repository as it has several settings needed to ensure that the container is able to access the rest endpoint for getting the needed server keys.

 ```
 $ docker-compose up -d --build
 Network test-user_default                Created